pip/Octology/README.md

 The .tgz files in the lib/ directory will need to be uncompressed.

+Several bin/ commands print some help text when given a -h parameter.

 If you're able to setup a Perl environment like mine, try running: sumb, pal8, ftst, tstc, gnp8, tsgr, calN, and lodH to learn a bit.

-Many commands also print some form of help when given a -h parameter.

 Hopefully if I am unable to continue this project, at least this repo will provide others the ability to utilize some of my work. =)